 Other holdovers from the golden age of web hosting have sought to catch up with the times.
 Rackspace is an exemplar of companies reborn in the age of cloud computing.
 Red Hat, a business heavily grounded in the early days of enterprise Linux, has also found a second life in the cloud computing space.

-Location Independent vs. Physical Networks
+Guide to Location Independent vs. Physical Networks

 Everyone in the computer and networking worlds has an opinion about the cloud.
 Most of the arguments boil down to the pros and cons of having a physical machine sitting right where you can find it on rack 10 in row 15 versus deploying a virtual machine in a cloud space.